 - Pour the ganache on the chilled cheesecake and spread it to the edges.

 - In a mixing bowl, add in the heavy cream.
 Beat until soft peaks form.

 - Add in the powdered sugar and continue to beat until it becomes thick and stiff peaks form.

 - Add the whipped cream into a piping bag with a 1M tip.
 Pipe 8 swirls on top of the ganache.

 - Add a chocolate covered espresso bean to each swirl.

 - Refrigerate until ready to serve.
-I suggest letting the cheesecake chill overnight.
+Cut and serve.

 Subscribe To Our Newsletter

 Sign up to get my FREE Baking Substitutions and Conversions sheets!
 Join the 5000 others who are receiving our dessert newsletters and baking challenges.